rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

 #### The leaf SPTE mapping (`tdp_mmu_map_handle_target_level`)

-Above we describe the process of filling non-leaf page table entries.
+Above we described the process of filling non-leaf page table entries.
 The leaf SPTE (leaf page table entry, the one finally holding an entry pointing to a physical page) is set up in `tdp_mmu_map_handle_target_level()`:

     - tdp_mmu_map_handle_target_level
       - u64 new_spte